SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

 In most people with polymicrogyria, the cause of the condition is unknown.
-However, researchers have identified several environmental and genetic factors that can be responsible for the disorder.
-Environmental causes of polymicrogyria include certain infections during pregnancy and a lack of oxygen to the fetus (intrauterine ischemia).
+However, researchers have identified several environmental and genetic factors that may contribute to the development of this disorder.

 Learn more about the genes associated with Polymicrogyria